 This basic list shows that there is no big secret here, just some planning, consistent effort and a little passion.

-4 – Communities of interest: This is the most lightweight type of group, though also potentially the most engaging.
-It's like a community of practice, but instead of being tied to business roles is more open.
+Another type of community is a community of interest (CoI).
+This is the most lightweight type of group, though also potentially the most engaging.
+It's like a community of practice, but instead of being tied to business roles it is more open.
 There are no shared work goals, but people feel drawn to these groups by their own personal passions.
 These groups can be work-related or on fun and personal topics.

 4 common challenges for employee communities

 As you can see, there are strong differences between focused business units and project groups online and the more open communities of practice and interest.
 These differences translate into some very specific challenges for communities.

 Usefulness and immediacy